OpenVoiceOS/ovos-docker/docs/getting-started/docker/installation/skills.md

 git+https://github.com/OpenVoiceOS/skill-ovos-wikipedia.git@fix/whatever # Specific skill's branch on GitHub
 ```

-If the `ovos_core` container is wiped for any reason like an update, the skill(s) will be automatically reinstalled.
+If the `ovos_core` container is wiped for any reasons *(like an update)*, the skill(s) will be automatically reprovisioned.

 !!! tip "Not only for skills"

     `skills.list` file could be used as well to install extra Python librairies, *e.g.*, `SoCo`, `RPi.GPIO`.
+Just make sure to avoid empty lines.

-The main advantage of this method is the simplicity, **but** the downside will be more Python dependencies *(libraries)* within the `ovos_core` container, potential conflicts across them and a slower start of the container.
+The main advantage of this method is the simplicity **but** the downside will be more Python dependencies *(libraries)* within the `ovos_core` container, potential conflicts across them, a lack of isolation and a slower start of the container.

 ## As standalone container *(recommended)*

 The second method is to leverage the [ovos-workshop](../../../about/glossary/components.md#ovos-workshop) component by running a skill as standalone, it means the skill will not be part of `ovos_core` container but it will be running inside its own container.

-The main advantage is that each skill are isolated which provide more flexibility about Python dependencies *(libraries)*, packages, easy to update and more security **but** the downside will be that more system resources will be consumed and a container image has to be built.
+The main advantage is that each skill are isolated which provide more flexibility about Python dependencies *(libraries)*, packages.
+It is easier to update and more secure **but** the downside will be that more system resources will be consumed and a container image has to be built for each skill.

 !!! note "Podman users :muscle:"